adityashrm21/adityashrm21.github.io/_posts/2018-10-2-Restricted-Boltzmann-Machines.md

 <center> <img src = "https://upload.wikimedia.org/wikipedia/commons/7/7a/Boltzmannexamplev1.png" width = "300"> </center>

 Boltzmann machines are non-deterministic (or stochastic) generative Deep Learning models with only two types of nodes - `hidden` and `visible` nodes.
 There are no output nodes!
 This may seem strange but this is what gives them this non-deterministic feature.
-They don't have the typical 1 or 0 type output through which patterns are learnt and optimized using Stochastic Gradient Descent.
+They don't have the typical 1 or 0 type output through which patterns are learned and optimized using Stochastic Gradient Descent.
 They learn patterns without that capability and this is what makes them so special!

 One difference to note here is that unlike the other traditional networks (A/C/R) which don't have any connections between the input nodes, a Boltzmann Machine has connections among the input nodes.
 We can see from the image that all the nodes are connected to all other nodes irrespective of whether they are input or hidden nodes.
 This allows them to share information among themselves and self-generate subsequent data.
 We only measure what's on the visible nodes and not what's on the hidden nodes.
 When the input is provided, they are able to capture all the parameters, patterns and correlations among the data.
-This is why they are called `Deep generative models` and fall into the class of `Unsupervised Deep Learning`.
+This is why they are called `Deep Generative Models` and fall into the class of `Unsupervised Deep Learning`.

 ## What are Restricted Boltzmann Machines?

-RBMs are two-layered artificial neural network with generative capabilities.
+RBMs are a two-layered artificial neural network with generative capabilities.
 They have the ability to learn a probability distribution over its set of input.
-RBMs were invented by Geoffrey Hinton and can be used for dimensionality reduction, classification, regression, collaborative filtering, feature learning and topic modeling.
+RBMs were invented by Geoffrey Hinton and can be used for dimensionality reduction, classification, regression, collaborative filtering, feature learning, and topic modeling.

 RBMs are a special class of [Boltzmann Machines](https://en.wikipedia.org/wiki/Boltzmann_machine) and they are restricted in terms of the connections between the visible and the hidden units.
 This makes it easy to implement them when compared to Boltzmann Machines.
 As stated earlier, they are a two-layered neural network (one being the visible layer and the other one being the hidden layer) and these two layers are connected by a fully bipartite graph.
 This means that every node in the visible layer is connected to every node in the hidden layer but no two nodes in the same group are connected to each other.
-This restriction allows for more efficient training algorithms than are available for the general class of Boltzmann machines, in particular the [gradient-based](https://en.wikipedia.org/wiki/Gradient_descent) contrastive divergence algorithm.
+This restriction allows for more efficient training algorithms than what is available for the general class of Boltzmann machines, in particular, the [gradient-based](https://en.wikipedia.org/wiki/Gradient_descent) contrastive divergence algorithm.

 A Restricted Boltzmann Machine looks like this:
 <center> <img src = "https://upload.wikimedia.org/wikipedia/commons/thumb/e/e8/Restricted_Boltzmann_machine.svg/440px-Restricted_Boltzmann_machine.svg.png" width = "300"> </center>